DoruDoLasu/ViaDUCT/README.md

 # ViaDUCT
 cool frontend for invidious working in the browser

-currently not really better than using invidious normally except the design and that it works on windows 10 mobile Edge browser (normal invidious doesn't)
+currently not better than using invidious normally except the design and that it works on windows 10 mobile Edge browser and maybee other outdated ones (normal invidious doesn't)

 things you can do right now:
 watch some videos